‘LPBW’ Star Jeremy Roloff Receives Congratulations Amid Rumors That Audrey Gave Birth On Sunday

 Little People, Big World star Jeremy Roloff is receiving congratulations on social media amid rumors that wife Audrey gave birth on Sunday.
-The 27-year-old first-time expectant dad was last active on his personal Facebook account on Saturday, but he was quiet on both Facebook and Instagram on Sunday.
+The 27-year-old first-time expectant dad was last active on his personal Facebook account late on Saturday, but he was quiet on both Facebook and Instagram on Sunday.
 In Touch Weekly shared on Sunday that Jeremy and Audrey Roloff welcomed their baby girl into the world on Sunday, and Little People, Big World fans have been sending Jeremy Roloff congratulatory messages ever since.

 Audrey Roloff was due to deliver on August 31, and photos have been surfacing weekly on Little People, Big World fan pages, as well as Jeremy Roloff’s Facebook account, of the 26-year-old expectant LPBW mom sitting on an exam table.
 When an expectant mom goes over her estimated due date, the doctor begins checking the baby more closely, according to an article on FamilyDoctor.
 On her personal Facebook account on Friday, Audrey Roloff gave no indication that her doctor was planning to induce labor anytime soon, even though she was already over one week past due.